Application

 Potential Career Paths

-The GSEP program at National Yang Ming Chiao Tung University (NYCU) provides participants with exposure to Taiwan’s globally recognised semiconductor research and IC design ecosystem.
-As a leading university with strong ties to the semiconductor industry, the program emphasizes rigorous IC design methodologies, verification, and implementation practices aligned with real-world workflows.
+The GSEP programme at National Yang Ming Chiao Tung University (NYCU) provides participants with exposure to Taiwan’s globally recognised semiconductor research and IC design ecosystem.
+As a leading university with strong ties to the semiconductor industry, the programme emphasises rigorous IC design methodologies, verification, and implementation practices aligned with real-world workflows.

 Participants will learn in an industry-connected academic environment, gain hands-on experience with advanced EDA tools, and develop practical insights into Taiwan’s critical role in the global semiconductor supply chain.